 Having the right carrier relationships will make it all happen for you.
 You’ll need a carrier relationship you can rely on to manage your orders and make sure products deliver on time.
 Perhaps your products have special needs that your carrier will have to accommodate.
 Not having a good relationship established won’t reassure you that your shipment will turn out fine.
 Having consistent relationships with carriers can also lead to you receiving better pricing.

 Because freight consolidation can seem complicated, not all carriers are willing to haul them.
-Even when you can find a carrier willing to transport your consolidated shipments, be sure that you are well informed and charged appropriately.
-Partnering with a third-party logistics company (3PL) can help assure you find a carrier to haul your shipment and getting a fair rate for it.
+Even when you can find a carrier willing to transport your consolidated shipments, be sure that you are well-informed and charged appropriately.
+Partnering with a third-party logistics company (3PL) can help assure you find a carrier to haul your shipment and get a fair rate for it.

 Although it can save you time transporting, consolidated shipping does need some extra time spent organizing and planning.
 You’ll need to be aware of factors such as pricing, dimensions, timing, and other specifics to guarantee that your shipments arrive both safely and on time.